mahlas-network/mahlas-network.github.io/parts/uncategorized/guide-howToStartNewMahlas.md

 # White Paper

 In a white paper:
-* Mahlas's medium or media should be designed.
+* Mahlas's medium or media should be decided
-* Likes and dislike could be added
+* Likes and dislikes of Mahlas could be added (for ex:This Mahlas hates bananas, loves cats)
 * Political views
 * Style of creation
-* Style of communication

 * Variety in time *This could effect every other option*
-* Reaction to populist art
+* Reaction to populism in art

+## Human Resources

+* Reference based joining
+* 2 references might be needed
+* Free to everyone
+* Relationship to other Mahlas's (inbound / outbound)

+## Communication
+Every mahlas could have a different rule set on how the creators communicate.

+* Fully decentralized
+* Semi decentralized (for ex:occasional meetings)
+* Centralized (same hub is used for creation, similar to classic art studios)

+## Economy

+### Wages

+* Minimum wage per hour
+* Maximum wage per hour
+* Fixed wage is possible if minimum wage is equal to maximum wage.
+* Wage based on where the creator lives. (for ex: city average costs could be used)

 ## Short Examples